-It is an electronic way of collecting funds on behalf of businessoriented organizations from their customers through the e-channels platforms such as bank branch collections, online and other electronic channels seamlessly.
+It is an electronic way of collecting funds on behalf of business-oriented organizations from their customers through the e-channels platforms such as bank branch collections, online and other electronic channels seamlessly.
 It is the electronic way of receiving of funds from the public on behalf of a merchant/biller.
-The product offerings are: School Portal, Church Portal, Direct Debit, E-Ticketing, Hospital Management solution, Hotel Portal, IGR Collection, Customized solution, Integrated payment gateway organization
+The product offerings are: School Portal, Church Portal, Direct Debit, E-Ticketing, Hospital Management solution, Hotel Portal, IGR Collection, Customized solution, Integrated payment gateway e-Payments (Unity Remit)